📊 Our Test Results:

 📋 How to switch:

-- Export your Zendesk ticket history and contact data via the Zendesk data export tool
+- Export Zendesk ticket history and contact data via the data export tool

-- Create your ClickUp workspace and set up Spaces and Lists that mirror your old workflow
+- Create your ClickUp workspace and set up Spaces and Lists for your old workflow

-- Import your data, set up automations, and invite your team to the new workspace
+- Import data, configure automations, and invite your team to the new workspace

 Final Verdict